 Hands are the Sculptors of Reality

-Meaning: Hands shape and create the world around us, turning ideas into tangible reality.
+Meaning: Hands shape and create the world around us, turning ideas into a tangible reality.

 Examples in Context: